Bhati1998/movie-forum-capstone-client/README.md

 ## Responsive
 App is built to be usable on mobile devices, as well as responsive across mobile, tablet, laptop, and desktop screen resolutions.

-## Development Roadmap
-This is v1.0 of the app, but future enhancements are expected to include:
-* Wishlist (from the inventory page part details);
-        (1) see how many parts there are in the Wishlist

 ## How to run it
 Use command line to navigate into the project folder and run the following in terminal